-Alabama’s Nick Saban, LSU’s Ed Orgeron, and Clemson’s Dabo Swinney are no-brainers.
-Kansas’ Les Miles and North Carolina’s Mack Brown are the ones you have to dig deep to recall.
-But don’t forget about Texas A&M head coach Jimbo Fisher, who is being paid handsomely to hopefully lead the Aggies to a national title.
+Alabama's Nick Saban, LSU's Ed Orgeron (he'll be off this list after this season), and Clemson's Dabo Swinney are no-brainers.
+North Carolina's Mack Brown is the one you have to dig deep to recall.
+But don't forget about Texas A&M head coach Jimbo Fisher, who is being paid handsomely to hopefully lead the Aggies to a national title.

 Texas A&M handed Fisher a massive amount of money to leave the ACC and lead their program following his successful stint in charge of the Florida State University Seminoles.
 By the time his 10-year contract in College Station is over, he'll have constructed quite the fortune since his days as LSU's offensive coordinator under Saban.

 How has that Jimbo Fisher net worth been accumulated?
 Let's take a look at his career.

 Born in Clarksburg, West Virginia, Fisher starred at quarterback as a football player in high school and for nearby Salem College under head coach Terry Bowden (FSU legend Bobby Bowden's son), and followed him to Alabama's Samford University.

 He became the NCAA Division III National Player of the Year as a senior in 1987.
 He played his only professional football in 1988 for the Chicago Bruisers of the Arena Football League.

 Fisher was making peanuts when he first began his coaching career at Samford University in 1988.
 By 1993, he became the quarterbacks coach at Auburn University, where he was pulling in a minuscule $72,000.

 Fisher spent a season at Cincinnati in 1999 before heading for Louisiana State University to be LSU's offensive coordinator until 2006.
 He held the same assistant coach position at FSU until 2009.

 As Business Insider notes, his salary as FSU's offensive coordinator peaked at $630,000.